w4bo/AA2627-unibo-mldm/slides/bayes.md

 $P(M|S)=\frac{P(S|M)\cdot P(M)}{P(S)} = \frac{0.5 \cdot \frac{1}{50000}}{\frac{1}{20}}=2\cdot 10^4=\frac{1}{5000}$

-# Bayes Theorem: an example
+# Bayes' Theorem: an example

-Let us suppose that in the bachelor degree program, smoking students are 15% while in the master's program 23%.
-If 1/5 of the total number of students are enrolled in the master's program what is the probability that a student who smokes is enrolled in the master's program?
+Let us suppose that in the bachelor's degree program, smoking students are 15% while in the master's program 23%.
+If 1/5 of the total number of students are enrolled in the master's program, what is the probability that a student who smokes is enrolled in the master's program?

 # Bayesian Classifiers Principle

-Let $\boldsymbol{A}=(A_1, A_2,...,A_n)$ be the vector describing the set of attributes, and let $C$ be the class variable.
+Let $\boldsymbol{A}=(A_1, A_2,..., A_n)$ be the vector describing the set of attributes, and let $C$ be the class variable.

-If $C$ is non-deterministically related to the values taken by $\boldsymbol{A}$ we can treat the two variables as random variables and capture their probabilistic relationships using $P(C|\boldsymbol{A})$
+If $C$ is non-deterministically related to the values taken by $\boldsymbol{A}$, we can treat the two variables as random variables and capture their probabilistic relationships using $P(C|\boldsymbol{A})$

 During the training phase we learn the probabilistic ties $P(C|\boldsymbol{A})$ for each combination of values assumed by $\boldsymbol{A}$ and $C$

-Knowing these probabilities, a test record a can be classified by finding the label of class $c$ that maximizes the a posteriori probability $P(\boldsymbol{C}=c|A_1=a_1,..,A_n=a_n)$
+Knowing these probabilities, a test record can be classified by finding the label of class $c$ that maximizes the a posteriori probability $P(\boldsymbol{C}=c|A_1=a_1,..., A_n=a_n)$

 # Bayesian Classifiers Principle (cont.)